AmoebeLabs/swiss-army-knife-card-manual/docs/start/preface.md

 The kind of shit that can't be fixed easily: my little sister got diagnosed with cancer.
 The first MRI scans were good though: 100% chance of survival and she got her operation.
 But then things turned for the worse: metastatic cancer.
 She died 6 months later in 2021, almost in full isolation due to the covid pandemic.

-At the time of that fatal message, I needed something positive to balance all the negative things and decided to take the challenge and start building my own card: The versatile multi-tool custom card aka the Swiss Army Knife custom card was born!
+At the time of that fatal message, I needed something positive to balance all the negative things and decided to take the challenge and start building my own card: The versatile multi-tool custom card aka the [Swiss Army Knife custom card][what-is-it-for-whom] was born!

 ##:sak-sak-logo: The dilemma: release or not?
 I stopped working on this custom card after my sister died: I had other things to do, and its purpose had suddenly "disappeared" somehow.